 Orest Somov (1793–1833), a Ukrainian Romantic author […] wrote in Russian, the lingua franca of the Russian Empire […].
 His Ukrainian tales made a big impact on the literary canon of the 1820s and became the subject of a literary dialogue.
 To give just one example, Aleksandr Pushkin, the preeminent Russian Romantic and founder of modern Russian literature, revisited Somov’s The Witches of Kyiv, the inaugural tale in this collection and one of his most famous works, in his own writing.
 It is thanks to Somov’s efforts that, a few years later, young Gogol asked his mother in his letter home, dated 30 April 1829, to send him as much ethnographical material as possible, seeing that everyone in the imperial capital was captivated by all things Ukrainian.
 Gogol himself used Somov’s writing as inspiration.

 Further, Svitlana Krys describes Somov as, “an initiator of an indigenous literary tradition of the Gothic in the Ukrainian literary canon”.
-In particular, in his imaginative tales, Somov twists together native folk traditions, ghost stories and European Romanticism.
-Most of these tales, which we included in the current publication, appear in English for the first time.
+In particular, in his imaginative tales, Somov entwines native folk traditions, ghost stories and European Romanticism.
+Most of these tales which we have included in the current publication, appear in English for the first time.

 Short stories in ‘The Witches of Kyiv’

 Somov’s The Witches of Kyiv and Other Gothic Tales introduces many intriguing Ukrainian Gothic characters.
-Thus, in the book the supernatural is present throughout Ukraine, from a cemetery in Kyivan Rus, to an isolated forest cottage in the 17th century Kozak era, to the society ballrooms of Somov’s own world – the early 19th century.
+In the book the supernatural is present throughout Ukraine, from a cemetery in Kyivan Rus to an isolated forest cottage in the 17th century Kozak era, to the society ballrooms of Somov’s own world – the early 19th century.
 Furthermore, Gothic horror appears in many guises including witches, warlocks, demons and vengeful ‘rusalky’.
 Strange soothsayers and malevolent visitors represent the forces of good and evil.

 • ‘The Witches of Kyiv’ – A besotted newlywed husband discovers a wild occult world of incantations, apparitions and a savage Witch’s Sabbath on the outskirts of old Kyiv.